MicrosoftDocs/PlayReady/Docs/Advanced/how-to-test-client-server-versions.md

 ## Scenario 3: chained licenses

-Root bound licenses are used by some subscription services most commonly for music.
+Root bound licenses are used by some subscription services, most commonly for music.
 With the root bound scenario, several leaf licenses can be bound to a single root license.
-When the root license expires then the leaf licenses are no longer useable unless a new root is reissued.
+When the root license expires, the leaf licenses are no longer useable unless a new root is reissued.

 Test Steps:

-1. Package the content using the KeySeed noted on PlayReady test site and the following KeyID:
+1. Package the content using the KeySeed noted on the PlayReady test site using the following KeyID:

    Base64: **uPeXHrR3K0icGCpYMBGsZw==**